Love Hurts (1990 film): Plot

 Father of two Paul Weaver is accustomed to playing around on his wife Nancy from his baseball-playing days.
 Shortly after divorce papers are filed against him, Paul's workmate convinces him to travel to Pennsylvania to attend his sister Karen's wedding to Doug Whipkey.

 Unbeknownst to Paul, Nancy and their two children Sarah and David have had to temporarily move into his parents' house while some much needed repairs are done on their Pennsylvania house before they can properly move in.
 So, he is surprised to find them there, as he believes Nancy wants to avoid him.

 The situation is uncomfortable for everyone, as this is the first time the exes have seen one another since the one-year mandatory separation before the divorce papers were issued.
 As it was a long drive from NYC, and Paul wants to sleep in his childhood bedroom, he offers to send Nancy and the kids to a motel for the night.
 They fight, and Paul leaves.

 On the road, Paul comes across a broken-down pickup truck.
-Recognizing it, as he had earlier inadvertently ran them off the road, he gives Susan and her son a lift to the boy's baseball game.
-Paul starts to hit on her, but suddenly discovers she is one of Karen's bridesmaids.
+Recognizing it, as he had earlier inadvertently ran them off the road, he gives Susan and her son a lift to the boys' baseball game.
+Paul starts to hit on her, but suddenly discovers she is one of Karen's bridesmaids.'

 Paul starts to leave, but ends up doubling back.
 He then accompanies Susan inside as she tries to remove a stain on the dress.
 As she had earlier been complaining of her husband cheating on her, she moves close to Paul, so he kisses her.
 After a bit of kissing, they go back to the game, and he gives them a ride to their trailer.
 There, when he sees Paul drop them off her husband Danny, who had since retrieved the pickup, angrily drives off.